cdap-guides/cdap-etl-guide/RealtimeTwitterToHBase/README.rst

 - ``name``: Name of the Table Dataset.
 - ``schema.row.field``: The field which is used as the row key in the Table.

-Since we don't use any transforms in this Adapter, we leave that as an empty array.
+Since we don't use any transforms in this Application, we leave that as an empty array.

 Creating and Running
 --------------------

-You can create and start the Adapter by using the CDAP CLI (or the UI, for a more visual approach).
+You can create and start the Application by using the CDAP CLI (or the UI, for a more visual approach).
 Note: You need to fill in the OAuth credentials in ``config.json`` before creating the Adapter.
 You can visit `Twitter <https://dev.twitter.com>`__ for more information on how to obtain OAuth credentials for the Twitter Source.

 ::

-  cdap> create adapter tweetAdapter RealtimeTwitterToHBase/config.json Successfully created adapter 'tweetAdapter'
+  cdap> create app tweetApp cdap-etl-realtime <version> system RealtimeTwitterToHBase/config.json Successfully created application

-  cdap> start adapter tweetAdapter
+  cdap> start worker tweetApp.ETLWorker
-  Successfully started adapter 'tweetAdapter'
+  Successfully started worker 'ETLWorker' of application 'tweetAdapter' with stored runtime arguments '{}'

 You can verify that the data is being written to the Table by viewing the contents of the Table, ``tweetTable``, using the HBase shell.

-You have now successfully created an Adapter that retrieves Tweet data from Twitter and writes to an HBase Table.
+You have now successfully created an Application that retrieves Tweet data from Twitter and writes to an HBase Table.

 Stopping and Deleting
 ---------------------

-You can stop and delete the Adapter using the CDAP CLI.
+You can stop and delete the Application using the CDAP CLI.

 ::

-  cdap> stop adapter tweetAdapter
+  cdap> stop worker tweetApp.ETLWorker
-  Successfully stopped adapter 'tweetAdapter'
+  Successfully stopped worker 'ETLWorker' of application 'tweetApp'

-  cdap> delete adapter tweetAdapter
+  cdap> delete adapter tweetApp
-  Successfully deleted adapter 'tweetAdapter'
+  Successfully deleted application 'tweetAdapter'